 Although focused on MTTs, WSOP offers a solid variety of options for cash game players as well.
 Spreading Hold’em, Omaha, and Stud across a wide range of limits (from NL2 to NL2000 and up to $25/50 for PLO tables), it caters to a wide player base.
 The game variety could be better, but it is more than enough to meet most players’ needs.

-The room’s software could do with some upgrades, but these are currently in the works as well.
+The poker site’s software could do with some upgrades, but these are currently in the works as well.
 Once the new Poker 8 software rolls out and arrives to NJ, the operator will further solidify its market position.

 With a significant online component to the WSOP festival expected in 2021 as well, WSOP NJ looks poised to hold their top spot and build on the gains of 2020.
 Read on for details on what you can expect from WSOP NJ and the answers to all your questions about getting started with the world’s biggest poker brand.